• Skip to content

 • fruit

-• a sandwich with wholegrain bread and a filling like salad, cheese, lean meat or falafel
+• A sandwich with wholegrain bread and a filling like salad, cheese, lean meat or falafel

-• potato salad, chickpea salad, quinoa salad, Greek salad or tabbouleh
+• Potato salad, chickpea salad, quinoa salad, Greek salad or tabbouleh

-• yoghurt and fruit or muesli, kept cold.
+• Yoghurt and fruit or muesli, kept cold

-Healthy snack options
+Nutritious snack options

 Sandwich, flat bread and pita bread fillings